ammilam/mac-intro/README.md

 # terminal will prompt for a github personal access token.
 Enter a github personal access token:
 ```
----

 **Note:** If you see the error below, rerun `./setup.sh`

 ```bash
 Error: Post "https://35.226.37.144/api/v1/namespaces/flux/secrets": dial tcp 35.226.37.144:443: i/o timeout
 ```

----

 This will create a GKE cluster, deploy Gitlab, and hook up [flux](https://fluxcd.io/) to the forked Github repo and deploy the releses contained under `/releases`

-*Please Note*: you will be expected to provide a [Github Persional Access Token](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/creating-a-personal-access-token) - so have one handy.
+**Please Note:** you will be expected to provide a [Github Persional Access Token](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/creating-a-personal-access-token) - so have one handy.

+## Maintaining Resources
 ### Altering Gitlab Configs
 Gitlab is deployed by helm chart during the setup process above.
 Configuration changes can be made to the values.yaml file under `/gitlab-gke-module/variables.yaml.tpl`.
 For information on supported settings refer to this [documentation](https://gitlab.com/gitlab-org/charts/gitlab/-/blob/master/values.yaml)